uditkarode/ucc/docs/index.md

 ucc --workspace .
 ```

+After setting up UCC, you can compile and run your programs with a command as simple as `ucc -br program.cpp`!

 For instructions on usage of the script, use `ucc --help`

 In the words of Bob the Builder: